zustin-lu/web-ui/README.md

 # My WebUI

-My WebUI Library is a collection of reusable UI components that can be used to build beautiful, useful & responsive web applications.
-Using modern web technologies and follows best practices to ensure high quality and maintainability.
+This library consists of a set of reusable UI elements that make it easy to create attractive, functional, and adaptable web applications.
+It uses modern web technologies and follows community best practices to ensure top-notch quality and ease of maintenance.

 ## Library motivation